Bills

 Version:

 Existing law, the Uniform Controlled Substances Act, authorizes the forfeiture and seizure of property involved in, or purchased with the proceeds from, a controlled substance offense.
+Existing law authorizes a police or sheriffs department, the Department of Justice, or the Department of the California Highway Patrol to, with an order from the court, destroy controlled substances, instruments, or paraphernalia, as specified.

 News Coverage:

-AB 1612: Incineration of controlled substances: California Environmental Quality Act: law enforcement exemption. | Digital Democracy
+AB 1612: Disposition of controlled substances. | Digital Democracy